 Mō Te Kaitukumahi

-Vertec is a new name for an already long standing business.
+Vertec is the new name for an already long established business.

 Some adaptations include Hamilton Precision Engineering, Mullan and Noy Stevenson group and Superior Pak New Zealand all the while staying true to engineering through general and precision machining, and design and fabrication to the waste industry

 They create bespoke solutions for storage, containment and movement.

 Mō Te Huarahi